 Raytheon Aircraft Company.
-Raytheon Aircraft Company ("RAC") offers a broad product line of aircraft and aviation services in the general aviation market and generated approximately \$3.2 billion in revenues in 2000.
-Raytheon Aircraft manufactures, markets and supports business jets, turboprops and piston-powered aircraft for the world's commercial, regional airlines and military aircraft markets.
+Raytheon Aircraft Company offers a broad product line of aircraft and aviation services in the general aviation market.
+Raytheon Aircraft manufactures, markets, and supports business jets, turboprops and piston-powered aircraft for the world's commercial, regional airlines and military aircraft markets.
 Raytheon Aircraft's piston-powered aircraft line includes the single-engine Beech Bonanza and the twin-engine Beech Baron aircraft for business and personal flying.
 The segment's King Air turboprop series includes the Beech King Air C90B, B200, and 350.
 The jet line includes the Beechjet 400A lightjet and the Hawker 800XP midsize business jet.
 Raytheon Aircraft also produces a 19-passenger regional airliner.
 The Raytheon Premier I entry-level business jet recently completed FAA certification.
-A new super midsize business jet, the Hawker Horizon, is currently in development, leading to anticipated airplane certification and delivery in 2003.
+A new super midsize business jet, the Hawker Horizon, is currently in development, with anticipated airplane certification and delivery in 2003.
 The segment supplies aircraft training systems, including the T-6A trainer selected as the next-generation trainer for the U.S. Air Force and Navy under the Joint Primary Aircraft Training System.
-Raytheon Aircraft also produces special mission aircraft, including militarized versions of the King Airs and the U-125 search-and-rescue variant of the Hawker 800.
+Raytheon Aircraft also produces special mission aircraft, including military versions of the King Airs and the U-125 search-and-rescue variant of the Hawker 800.